Sarantis S A : Purchase of Own Shares

-The company GR.
-SARANTIS S.A. announces, according to L.3556/2007 and the provisions of the Regulation (EU) No 596/2014 of the European Parliament and of the Council, that Mr. Konstantinos Stamatiou, Group Legal Counsel, proceeded on December 15th of 2023 with the purchase of 390 common shares in total at the average price of 8.10 euro per share.
+GR.
+SARANTIS S.A. ("the Company") announces that, in implementation of the resolution of the Shareholders' Annual General Meeting dated May 31st 2022, the Company proceeded on December 19th 2023 with the purchase of 17,650 own shares at the average price of 7.98 euros per share and at a total value of 140,858.91 euros.

+Following this purchase, the Company holds 1,314,103 own shares, corresponding to 1.97% of the Company's total outstanding number of shares.

 Attachments